mohammed1382002/markdown-gatsby/contents/blog/premitives.md

   <a href="/README.md#--javascript-modern-interview-code-challenges" id="home">Home</a>
 </div>

-## JavaScript interview code challenges on Primitives
+## JavaScript interview code challenges on Primitives (changed for testing)

 1. [Show the usage of `typeof` operator on different types of values](#Q1)
 2. [Show the different ways of concatenating numbers and strings](#Q2)